ahendriksen/noise2inverse/README.md

 - 05_metrics.ipynb: Describes metric calculation.

 Metrics and results may slightly differ from reported results in
-paper: the network was retrained using this clean up code.
+paper: the network was retrained using this cleaned up code.

 ## Data